alepmalagon/myura-go-skill/README.md

 Move myura robotic platform around

 ## About
-Myura is a wheeled robotics platform that can now be bossed around with mycroft
+Myura is a wheeled robotics platform that can now be bossed around with mycroft.
+It runs on PyForce/Rosie.
+Check it, its awesome: https://github.com/PyForce/rosie

 ## Examples
-* "go forward 1 meter"
+* "go forward one meter"
-* "go to start"
+* "mova to start"
-* "go to refrigerator"
+* "move to refrigerator"
-* "go to door"
+* "move to door"
-* "go to table"
+* "move to table"
-* "go forward five meters"
+* "go left half meter"
+* "relocate at one and two"

 ## Credits
 Alejandro Perez Malagon